 MECHANICAL SPECIFICATION FOR MECHANICAL DEFINITION OF A 150 mm RETICLE SMIF POD (RSP150) USED TO TRANSPORT AND STORE A 6 INCH RETICLE

+A Reject for the above title change was found to be persuasive because the additional limiting phrase “Mechanical Definition of” was inappropriate as the scope of E111 includes additional properties and is not consistent with the titles of other carrier specifications.
+This revised SNARF is to issue a new Line-Item Ballot per the procedure in Appendix 4 of the Procedure Manual, with an additional Line Item to edit several Definitions to conform to the Style Manual.

+Line Item 1 Change the title of SEMI E111 as indicated:

 MECHANICAL SPECIFICATION FOR A 150 mm RETICLE SMIF POD (RSP150) USED TO TRANSPORT AND STORE A 6 INCH RETICLE

-4.1.7 pellicle — as defined in SEMI P5

-4.1.8 reticle — as defined in SEMI E30.1.
+Line Item 2 Correct definitions to conform to the Style Manual as indicated:

+4.1.7 pellicle — a thin, optically transparent film, typically of a polymer, attached to and supported by a frame, and attached to a photomask (or reticle).
+Its purpose is to seal out contaminants and reduce printed defects caused by contamination in the image plane of an optical exposure system with a minimum decrease in the quality of optical transmission.[SEMI P5].
+4.1.8 reticle — a mask that contains the patterns to be reproduced on a substrate; the image may be equal to or larger than the final projected image.[SEMI E30.1].

-4.1.9 robotic handling flanges — horizontal projections on the top of the box for lifting and rotating the box (as defined in SEMI E47.1).
+4.1.9 robotic handling flanges — horizontal projections on the top of the box for lifting and rotating the box [SEMI E100].

-4.1.10 side handling flanges — horizontal projections on the sides of the pod (sides parallel to the bilateral reference plane) for lifting, transportation or positioning of the pod
+4.1.10 side handling flanges — horizontal projections on the sides of the pod (sides parallel to the bilateral reference plane) for lifting, transportation or positioning of the pod [SEMI 100].

 b: Estimate effect on industry.